rgero/Penalty_Tracker/README.md

 ## Things learned through this project
 * unittest module - One of the skill I wanted to strengthen was the ability to think through and use automated tests to insure that changes made to algorithms or functions didn't change the overall result.
 * The SQLite3 Module - I use this to store data for the 2016-17 season.

-## Deprecated Modules that I used in previous versions
-* Parse's python module
-* The FTP module

-## Potential React Front End coming soon.